Sonny Liston: March to the title

-In 1960 Liston won five more fights, including a rematch with Williams, who lasted only two rounds.
+In 1960, Liston won five more fights, including a rematch with Williams, who lasted only two rounds.
 Roy Harris, who had gone 13 rounds with Floyd Patterson in a title match, was crushed in one round by Liston.
 Top contender Zora Folley was stopped in three rounds.
 After demolishing these top-ranked fighters in the heavyweight division, Liston was regarded as the top-contender champion-in-waiting.

 Liston's streak of nine straight knockout victories ended when he won a unanimous twelve-round decision against Eddie Machen on September 7, 1960.
 Machen's mobility enabled him to go the distance but he was clearly outpointed despite Liston being penalised for a low blow in the 11th round.
 Machen's taunting and his spoiling tactics of dodging and grappling—at one point almost heaving Liston over the ropes—so alienated the audience that Liston received unaccustomed support from the crowd.
-Before his bout with Liston, Muhammad Ali consulted Machen and was advised that the key to survival was to make Liston lose his temper.